Create and edit dependencies

 Stay on schedule

 Set up baselines in the online Gantt chart creator to compare the project progress over different periods of time.
+Apart from comparing your baseline with actual progress, you can even compare two different baselines at a time.
 End variance helps you identify the delayed tasks that need to be taken care of, while slippage tracks tasks that haven't started yet but have already slipped from the baseline's end date.

 Save time with templates

 Depending on the work you do, you may have to run similar projects from time to time.
 Setting up projects all over again from scratch can be a tiresome process.
 Create a Gantt chart template or convert an existing project into a template and use these while creating a new project.

 From milestones and tasks to dependencies and progress percentage, every small detail is color coded so nothing escapes your attention.
 You can also customize each task bar with the color of your preference.
 Furthermore, overdue work items are highlighted in red, and whenever you create a Gantt chart, holidays and weekends are clearly marked out for you.

 Why do you need Gantt charts?

 However simple or complex your project may be, in order to reduce scope creep and stay on track of the project schedule, you need a good project plan in place.
 The Gantt chart helps you visualize your entire project from a single space, plan and prioritize tasks well ahead and assign resources accordingly.

 However prompt a person is in doing their assigned tasks, the ability to see how the project is moving forward as a whole is very important.
 Visibility into the tasks assigned to other team members helps the team better understand how the workload is distributed, what each person is working on, and how each person can contribute to make the project a success.